Marcus A. Volz – Market & Search Intelligence Advisor

 Before focusing on international market assessment, I spent more than 15 years in content localisation: Konrad-Adenauer-Stiftung, Counter Extremism Project, international universities and brands across Europe and Latin America.
 That work built a precise understanding of how markets operate through language and meaning — not just through data points.

-I have lived in the Mercosur since 2006.
+I have been based in Argentina since 2006.
 That is not a footnote — it is the foundation of my LATAM competence.
 Argentina, Brazil, Uruguay, Paraguay: I know these markets from direct project work and on-the-ground networks, not desk research.
 I can tell when a market assumption does not match reality — and I say so.

-On the European side, I work extensively with DACH-region companies and agencies navigating the EU–LATAM corridor, as well as the EU internal market and North American expansion.
-Working both sides of that corridor is what gives the work its edge.
+On the European side, I work with companies and agencies navigating the EU–LATAM corridor, the European internal market and North American expansion.
+Working across these market interfaces is what gives the work its edge.

 Where the work happens